tomas-fryza/avr-labs/archive/labx-segment/README.md

 1. Try extending the decimal counter to four positions and display stopwatch values from 00.00 to 59.59.

-2. In segment library, program function `SEG_clear()`, which ensures that the entire display goes out, ie no segment will be switched on, and also the `SEG_clk_2us()` function, which will generate 1 period of a clock signal with a frequency of 500&nbsp;kHz.
+2. In segment library, program function `seg_clear()`, which ensures that the entire display goes out, ie no segment will be switched on, and also the `seg_clk_2us()` function, which will generate 1 period of a clock signal with a frequency of 500&nbsp;kHz.

 3. Modify the look-up table and program a cycling snake, such as [[4]](https://www.youtube.com/watch?v=5cIfiIujSPs) or [[5]](https://www.youtube.com/watch?v=pywOh2YC1ik).